-Each dot in the chart below was a member of the Senate in 2010.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Lincoln is shown as a purple triangle. (analysis methodology)
+Lincoln is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the Senate in 2010 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

-Lincoln was the primary sponsor of 7 bills that were enacted:
+Lincoln was the primary sponsor of 8 bills that were enacted.
+The most recent include:

 - S. 3307 (111th): Healthy, Hunger-Free Kids Act of 2010